B2BeeBosz/GoldMan/README.md

 ```

 ## Importing Database
 You can look at the manual below.
-How to import goldman_sample.db on phpMyAdmin.
+How to import goldman_sample.sql on phpMyAdmin.
 https://drive.google.com/file/d/1TS591A-TEturbb7Npjm4bbsEiBFw2rVK/view?usp=sharing